Faculté Faculté des sciences et de médecine Domaine Informatique Code UE-SIN.08813 Langues Anglais Type d'enseignement Séminaire

 Objectifs de formation

-- Identify and illustrate existing approaches in emotion recognition and empathetic interaction.
+- Identify and illustrate existing approaches in Explainable AI.

-- Discuss and compare different methods for emotions recognition along with their strengths and weaknesses.
+- Discuss and compare different methods for increasing system interpretability and transparency.

 Softskills Non Hors domaine Non BeNeFri Oui Mobilité Oui UniPop Non